sci-hpc/scicluster/sci-cluster/getting_started.rst

 Connect to Scicluster
 ---------------------

 Please connect to the VPN address provided to you.
-Then you may connect to Scicluster via *SSH* to ``172.21.127.53``.
+Then you may connect to Scicluster via *SSH* to ``login-node``.
-This means that on Linux and OSX you may directly connect by opening a terminal and writing ``ssh username@172.21.127.53``.
+This means that on Linux and OSX you may directly connect by opening a terminal and writing ``ssh username@login-node``.
 From Windows, you may connect via PuTTY software.
 X-forwarding for graphical applications is also possible.
 Please see the :ref:`login <login>` section for details to all mentioned methods.